rakesh0x7/MLH-INIT/README.md

-# mlh-bootstrap-starter-kit
+# mlh-html-starter-kit
-This is a simple repo which uses bootstrap.
+This is a simple repo which uses html.
 Feel free to add more